Hurricane David: Puerto Rico

 Though it did not hit Puerto Rico, Hurricane David passed less than 100 mi south of the island, bringing strong winds and heavy rainfall to the island.
 Portions of southwestern Puerto Rico experienced sustained winds of up to 85 mph, while the rest of the island received tropical storm-force winds.
 While passing by the island, the hurricane caused strong seas and torrential rainfall, amounting to 19.9 in in Mayagüez and up to 20 in in the central mountainous region.

 Despite remaining offshore, most of the island felt David's effects.
 Agricultural damage was severe, and combined with property damage, the hurricane was responsible for $70 million in losses.
-Following the storm, the FEMA declared the island a disaster area.
+Following the storm, FEMA declared the island a disaster area.
 In all, Hurricane David killed seven people in Puerto Rico, four of which resulted from electrocutions.

 Dominican Republic

 Upon making landfall in the Dominican Republic, David turned unexpectedly to the northwest, causing 125 mph winds in Santo Domingo and Category 5 winds elsewhere in the country.
 The storm caused torrential rainfall, resulting in extreme river flooding.
 The flooding swept away entire villages and isolated communities during the storm's onslaught.
 A rail-mounted container crane collapsed in Rio Haina at the sea-land terminal.
 Many roads in the country were either damaged or destroyed from the heavy rainfall, especially in the towns of Jarabacoa, San Cristobal, and Baní.

 Nearly 70% of the country's crops were destroyed from the torrential flooding.
 Extreme river flooding resulted in most of the country's 2,000 fatalities.
 One particularly deadly example of this was when a rampaging river in the mountainous village of Padre las Casas swept away a church and a school, killing several hundred people who were sheltering there.
 The flooding destroyed thousands of houses, leaving over 200,000 homeless in the aftermath of the hurricane.
 President Antonio Guzmán Fernández estimated the combination of agricultural, property, and industrial damage to amount to $1 billion.

 Neighboring Haiti experienced very little from David, due to the hurricane's weakened state upon moving through the country.